chantalzhang/chantalzhang/README.md

 ## Hi!!
 I'm Chantal, a Computer Science & AI student at McGill University pursuing a minor in management.
-I like learning by doing, whether that's through hackathons, research, design, or hands-on tech projects.
+I like learning by doing, whether that's through hackathons, research, design, or hands-on projects.
 Always happy to work on meaningful things together :)

 ### Connect with Me
 [LinkedIn](www.linkedin.com/in/chantal-zhang)